 The guides below can help you comply with the relevant employment laws, and provide you with best practice know-how for managing your staff:

-- take on staff - make effective recruitment decisions and get the right people in place
+- taking on staff - make effective recruitment decisions and get the right people in place

 - HR documents and templates - downloadable forms, checklists and sample documents to help you with your day-to-day HR practices

 - the employment contract - understand the basic elements of a contract of employment as required by law

 - national minimum wage and national living wage - ensure that you're paying your employees the correct minimum hourly rate

 - ensuring your workers are eligible to work in the UK - if you employ migrant workers, make sure you check their entitlement to work in the UK

 - prevent discrimination and value diversity - understand and keep on the right side of the laws that ban unfair treatment of staff